yhpf/Capstone-General_Assembly/README.md

 I will update this document as the project progresses.

+## .gitignore
+This prevents checkpoints and csv-files from being commited and pushed to remote repo.

 ## This is a working copy
 The project is still active and not finnished yet.
 So please keep that in mind.